-In C++ programming we are using the iostream standard library, it provides cin and cout methods for reading from input and writing to output respectively.
+In C++ development, the iostream standard library is utilized, offering the cin and cout functions for input and output operations correspondingly.

 | Data Type | Description |